0xTas/FLUTE-WELL/README.md

 FLUTE WELL intentionally does **not** attempt to:
 - Support chords (the flute is monophonic).
 - Preserve MIDI instruments or layers.
-- Provide a visual editor.
+- Provide a visual song or midi editor.
-- Run inside the game.
+- Hook into or run inside the game.
-- Bypass OS or game input restrictions.

 If a MIDI file contains chords, a **single note is selected per moment** using a configurable policy (e.g. highest note).